APImetrics/APIm-CLI/docs/projects.md

     <value>] [-p <value>]

 FLAGS
-  -p, --project-id=<value>     ID of project to read.
+  -p, --project-id=<value>     ID of project to delete.
 Overrides apimetrics config project set.
+Can be found in the
+                               Project Settings web page under the admin section or by using the command `apimetrics projects --columns name,id`.
   --add-analyst=<value>...
 ID of user to add as an analyst.
+Can be found in the Accounts section of the Organization
+                               Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --add-editor=<value>...
 ID of user to add as an editor.
+Can be found in the Accounts section of the Organization
+                               Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --add-owner=<value>...
 ID of user to add as an owner.
+Can be found in the Accounts section of the Organization
+                               Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --add-viewer=<value>...
 ID of user to add as a viewer.
+Can be found in the Accounts section of the Organization
+                               Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --remove-analyst=<value>...
 ID of user to remove as an analyst.
+Can be found in the Accounts section of the
+                               Organization Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --remove-editor=<value>...
 ID of user to remove as an editor.
+Can be found in the Accounts section of the
+                               Organization Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --remove-owner=<value>...
 ID of user to remove as an owner.
+Can be found in the Accounts section of the
+                               Organization Settings web page or by using the command `apimetrics org accounts --columns name,id`.
   --remove-viewer=<value>...
-ID of user to remove as an viewer.
+ID of user to remove as a viewer.
+Can be found in the Accounts section of the
+                               Organization Settings web page or by using the command `apimetrics org accounts --columns name,id`.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  Edit account access for the project.
+  Edit account access for the Project.

 EXAMPLES
   $ apimetrics projects accounts edit --add-owner auth0|abcdefghijklmnopqrstuvwx --remove-viewer auth0|zyxwvutsrqponmlkjihgfedc